About Us

 • I am already over 30 years old.
 Am I still eligible to receive a Working Holiday visa?

-For inbound youth participation facilitated through an RO like GO International, the age of participation range is set at 18-35 (inclusive), unless otherwise specified in the MOU between IEC and the RO.
+For inbound youth participation facilitated through an RO like Go International, the age of participation range is set at 18-35 (before your 36th birthday), unless otherwise specified in the MOU between IEC and the RO.

-• What is the maximum time I will be granted?
+• What is the maximum visa duration I will be granted?

 • My country is not listed as an YMA country.
 Am I still eligible to receive a Working Holiday visa?